megabyte0x/stark-protocol/structure.md

 # Contracts

-There are two contracts as of now
+There are two contracts as of now=>

 - ## `Deal.sol`
 **This is the main contract handling all the transactions functionality.**